 The Moffat County 4-H Newsletter serves as the primary communication source from the Moffat County Extension Office to our 4-H families.
 It is very important that you read the information in the newsletter.
 It contains updates on activities and events.
-Deadlines and requirements are also communicated in the newsletter as well as other important information pertaining to the Moffat County 4-H program and related events.
+Deadlines and requirements are also communicated in the newsletter as well as other important information about the Moffat County 4-H program and related events.

 Newsletters and "news blasts" are delivered via email, using the email address(es) provided through 4-H Online, so PLEASE MAKE SURE THAT YOUR CURRENT EMAIL IS PROVIDED THROUGH 4-H ONLINE.
-All newsletters are available on the Home page of every 4-H Online account (https://co.4honline.com/).
-Upon request, newsletters can also be printed for pick-up by individuals that do not have the ability to access them online.
+Upon request, newsletters can also be printed for pick-up by individuals who cannot access them online.